 I worked as part of a team of three statewide development professionals at Texas Nature Conservancy.
 We focused on major gifts and related cultivation activities to support the acquisition of rare wildlife habitats in regions across Texas.
 My first region and training ground was South and Central Texas.
 The second half of my work involved moving to Dallas and opening the North Texas regional office there.

 I would like to recognize Dallas volunteer Robert L. Thornton, III, without whose assistance opening the Dallas office would have been impossible.
 You might also enjoy reading a speech given at my request to the Dallas chapter of the Association of Fundraising Professionals by the late conservation champion Richard C. “Dick” Bartlett, when I lived and worked in that city during the 1990s.

 The Corporate Conservation Leadership Luncheon was created with the invaluable assistance of Mike Hicks and Rob Miller of HIXO.
 I received an award for excellence from the Conservancy for work on this and other activities.

-I secured two degrees from The University of Texas at Austin in the late 1970s and mid-1980s, and I put myself through school with a number of part-time jobs during this time: College of Education, College of Fine Arts Slide Library, Laguna Gloria Art Museum and the like.
+I secured two degrees from The University of Texas at Austin in the late 1970s and mid-1980s, and I put myself through school with a number of part-time jobs during this time: College of Education, College of Liberal Arts, College of Fine Arts Slide Library, Laguna Gloria Art Museum (now The Contemporary), and the like.

 If you would like more information, please use the secure contact form to reach me.